AntelopeIO/antler-proj/docs/usecases.md

 - `Test` is a command, binary, or script for testing various parts of the project.

 - `Library` (Lib) is a source code or binary files of a programming language library needed for building an Application.
-Libraries may be multiple types: 1.
-GitHub repository (including short oprganization/project name), 2, Local directory, 3.
+Libraries may be of multiple types: 1.
+GitHub repository (including short organization/project name), 2.
+Local directory, 3.
 Archive (either remote or local).
 These libraries may be antler-proj projects themselves or stand alone libraries.

 - `Version`: Each entity described in the project file must have a version.
 We encourage the author to use [SemVer](https://semver.org/)